 America's shale energy revolution has made the United States the largest oil and natural gas producer in the world, and Pennsylvania has emerged a leader in this growth.
-Pennsylvania's natural gas production more than doubled between 2013-2017 (3.259-6.210 trillion cubic feet or TCF), and now supplies more than 20 percent of the nation's demand for natural gas.
+Pennsylvania's natural gas production increased by nearly 130 percent between 2013-2022 (3.259-7.439 trillion cubic feet or TCF), and now supplies well over 20 percent of the nation's demand for natural gas.